-Ngapeth topped even his own numbers as he scored 29 times, while Stephen Boyer chipped in with 18 points and Trevor Clevenot added 12, including the final one.
-On Brazil, Wallace De Souza and Ricardo Lucarelli paired to collect 22 tallies apiece, as the only two players in double numbers.
+Ngapeth topped even his own numbers as he scored 29 times, while Stephen Boyer chipped in with 18 points and Trevor Clevenot added 12, including the final point.
+For Brazil, Wallace De Souza and Ricardo Lucarelli paired to collect 22 tallies apiece, as the only two players in double numbers.

-France not only finished above all others for their second time, but they also secured a place in the podium for third straight time - following Rio 2015 gold and Krakow 2016 bronze, something done for the last time by Brazil itself.
-As for Brazil, it was their sixth time hosting the Finals but they haven’t been able to celebrate on the last three.
+France not only finished above all others for their second time, but they also secured a place on the podium for third straight time - following Rio 2015 gold and Krakow 2016 bronze, something done for the last time by Brazil.
+As for Brazil, it was their sixth time hosting the Finals but they haven’t been able to celebrate on the last three occasions.

 Quick links - Volleyball:

-Some rock-solid blocks helped Brazil on the first set, with Mauricio Souza as the best on that element, but France answered with a taste of the hosts’ own medicine and a terrific Ngapeth-Boyer duo.
-They created a wide 25-15 that got Brazil stunned until the endless support of the thousands of fans brought the home team back to life, and although it wasn’t enough to prevent France’s 2-1 lead, it did create the tie-breaker with Lucarelli shining above all other.
-At the decisive fifth, Ngapeth scored even with a dig and Kevin Le Roux’s serves did the rest.
+Some rock-solid blocks helped Brazil in the first set, with Mauricio Souza as the best on that element, but France answered with a taste of the hosts’ own medicine and a terrific Ngapeth-Boyer duo.
+They created a wide 25-15 gap that had Brazil stunned until the endless support of the thousands of fans brought the home team back to life, and although it wasn’t enough to prevent France’s 2-1 lead, it did create the tie-breaker with Lucarelli shining above all others.
+In the decisive fifth, Ngapeth scored with a dig and Kevin Le Roux’s serves did the rest.